 Choice Partners purchasing cooperative offers quality, legal procurement and contract solutions to meet government purchasing requirements.
 We also meet all of the EDGAR/Uniform Guidance/2 CFR 200 requirements!

-Due to COVID-19, our offices are temporarily closed to the public for the safety of employees.
+Due to COVID-19, our offices are temporarily closed to the public for the safety of our employees.

 State audit upholds HCDE’s transparency, compliance